smichelotti/ionic2-google-maps-test/readme.md

 The app does not show in browser because bundle never get properly built.
 Note: these steps all work fine when using angular-cli (outside of Ionic).

+The issue has been fixed with [this commit](https://github.com/smichelotti/ionic2-google-maps-test/commit/573dc4b4db348617a774c7143a9ac5821f518645).
+Blog post to follow.